+all buildings,

+renovation.
+That's over."

+New buildings: Since 2021, they have had
-Minimum energy performance standards for existing buildings

-For the private sector, the single defining issue that separates twenty years of EU energy efficiency efforts from the Green Deal is that until now, whatever the energy efficiency renovation obligation was, it only applied when the owner sovereignly decided to undertake a major renovation.
+Minimum energy performance standards for existing buildings For the private sector, the single defining issue that separates twenty years of EU energy efficiency efforts from the Green Deal is that until now, whatever the energy efficiency renovation obligation was, it only applied when the owner sovereignly decided to undertake a major renovation.
 That's over.

-The Council of Ministers and the European Parliament are currently negotiating the relevant law, but their respective positions are known and we believe the final compromise will not be far from this:
+The Council of Ministers and the European Parliament are currently negotiating the relevant law, but their respective positions

+are known and we believe the final compro-

 For twenty years there has been an obligation on member states to impose energy performance certificates (EPCs) whenever a building is constructed, sold or rented, but the EPC classes are not harmonised.
 An EPC class "G" doesn't necessarily mean the same in Slovakia as in Slovenia.
 Now, across the Union, "A" is a zero-energy building, and "G" means the 15% worst-performing building stock in each country.

+mise will not be far from this:

-Non-residential: Council wants the "G" stock to go up one class level by 2030 and the 25% worst-performing stock to do so by 2034.
+the 25% worst-performing stock to do so by 2034.
 Parliament wants the "G" stock to get to D. We expect a compromise.

-For residential, Parliament wants the "G" stock to reach "D" by 2033, but the pressure on citizens and construction chains would be so great that we expect Council's position to prevail, as it is both very ambitious and more politically astute:

-Residential apartments: The entire building stock (not just 15%) must reach, on average:

-- ► By 2033: EPC "D" class. - By 2040: a nationally determined value derived from a gradual decrease of the average primary energy use from 2033 to 2050 in line with the transformation of the residential building stock into a zero-emission building stock [by 2050]2.
+For residential, Parliament wants the "G" stock to reach "D" by 2033, but the pressure on citizens and construction chains would be so great that we expect Council's position to prevail, as it is both very ambitious and more politically astute: Residential apartments: The entire building stock (not just 15%) must reach, By 2040: a nationally determined value derived from a gradual decrease of the average primary energy use from 2033 to 2050 in line with the transformation of the residential building stock into a zero-emission building stock [by 2050].
+No renovation obligation for those who donated or converted after 1 January 2028, the buyer, landlord, beneficiary of the donation or converter has to renovate to EPC class "D" within five years of the sale, rental, donation stay in their homes or inherit them.

-2 Council's original plan for 2040 was simply EPC 'B' class, but some governments opposed this because of the different levels of obligation caused by non-harmonised EPCs and great variations between the "15% worst-performing building stocks" in the different member states.
-The above wording is more flexible but still gets everyone to the church on time.
+For homes that are sold, rented, By 2033: EPC "D" class.